1927 Major League Baseball season: Awards and honors

+Home field attendance

 Notable events

 On July 18, the Philadelphia Phillies used four pitchers as pinch hitters and pinch runners against the Pittsburgh Pirates.
 Jack Scott, Clarence Mitchell and Les Sweetland hit, while Tony Kaufmann ran for Scott.

 On September 30, in a game against the Washington Senators, New York Yankee outfielder Babe Ruth smashed his 60th home run of the year.